Do You Have Unrealistic Expectations In Your Relationship? Here's how to tell

 3. Promotes the others person's natural tendencies, abilities, and/or desires

 Any expectation that is extended without the above three requirements met is what I call a Toxic Expectation, which is an unrealistic expectation.
-Unrealistic expectations breeds disappointment, resentment, criticism and contempt in relationships.
+Unrealistic expectations breeds disappointment, resentment, criticism, and contempt in relationships.
 This happened when I expected Austin to stop smoking socially.
 I knew he was a social smoker and then I decided I didn't like it anymore, so I expected him to stop.
-He never agreed to stop smoking if decided I didn’t like it.
+He never agreed to stop smoking if I decided I didn’t like it.
 He didn't want to stop!
 He needs to feel free to smoke with his pals sometimes.
 We had a lot of fights that put considerable stress on our relationship.
 I was judging him (unkind, unaccepting), I was demanding him to bend to my will (disrespect), and not being thoughtful to what he desired (not mutually satisfying).
 It was a toxic expectation that had to go.

 In summary, I've broken expectations down into three types- Premium (fundamental human needs based), Moderate (individual needs or preferences that meet the three criteria), and Toxic (individual needs or preferences that do not meet the three criteria of moderate expectations).